Gábor Dénes Egyetem Ugrás a tartalomra

 Admission Procedure Fee

 The admission fee covers the management of the application procedure and up to two entrance exam attempts.
 The entrance exam consists of an oral interview.
-The EUR 300 admission procedure fee must be paid via bank transfer.
+The EUR 200 admission procedure fee must be paid via bank transfer.
 For bank transfers, the payment date is considered the date the amount arrives in the university’s account.
-The admission procedure fee is EUR 300.
-It is non-refundable and must be paid in order for the application to be processed.
+It is generally non-refundable and must be paid in order for the application to be processed.
 The fee includes administrative costs and covers up to two entrance exam attempts.

 Entrance Examinations